ChiefMonk/CMPG-323-Project-2-37016776/README.md

 <a name="struc"></a>
 ## 3. Project Structure and WebAPI Endpoints
-The whole solution, named CMPG323.D37016776.Project2.sln, is created using Visual Studion 2019 community edition.
+The whole solution, named CMPG323.D37016776.Project2.sln, is created using Visual Studio 2019 community edition.
 The solution only includes a single project, Project2.WebAPI.cproj.
 The project has the following layers and services:
 * Data Access Layer (DAL)
 * Business Logic Layer (BLL)
-* WebAPI Layer and Presenation via Swagger
+* WebAPI Layer and Presentation via Swagger
 * WebAPI Security using JWT
 * WebAPI and Database hosting and management in Microsoft Azure

-The following are the endpoints exposed by the WebAPI and can be accessed and testing uisng swagger.
+The following are the endpoints exposed by the WebAPI and can be accessed and testing using swagger.
 They are grouped per applicable controller:
 * CategoryController (api/categories)
     * api/categories/get-all
         * Action: GET